padraic/mutagenesis/README.markdown

 deliberate error.

-After all mutations have been tested, a final report is provided with a small diff description of each escaped mutant.
+After all mutations have been tested, a final report is provided with a small diff description of each escaped mutant to assist in composing any new unit tests required.

-It should be noted that, depending on the Mutagenesis options used, running the test suite (or a subset thereof) for each mutation can be a time consuming process (i.e. the time for one test run multiplied by the number of generated mutants).

 On a final note, Mutation Testing is a semi-blind process.
 Not all mutations introduce true errors.
 Changing a TRUE to a FALSE where a variable is being